|Table of Contents |

 The first anniversary of my dad’s death was also approaching.
 Although 96 when he died which is a great age, the previous nine years had been very tough.

 After suddenly losing my mum in 2010 my dad moved in with me and life changed overnight.
-Living together wasn’t easy for either of us and with my mum gone, my entire family was my dad.
-Apart from my partner there was nobody else.
+Living together wasn’t easy.
+Apart from my partner my dad was my entire family.

-Being my dad’s carer had a huge impact on my mental health.
-After four years it all became too much.
-I suppose what I then experienced would be called a mental breakdown.
-I was subsequently off work for eighteen months.
+Being a carer for my dad had a huge impact on my mental health.
+After four years it became too much and I experienced what I suppose is called a mental breakdown.
+I was then off work for eighteen months.

 I kept what I was going through from my dad which wasn’t easy.
-By 2018 he was finding it difficult to manage the stairs in the house.
-The level of care he needed also meant the time had come for him to move into residential care.
+By 2018 he was finding it difficult to manage the stairs and the level of care he needed meant he had to go into residential care.
+It wasn’t an easy decision to make.

-I never thought I’d be well enough to go back flying but I finally did.
-Stepping back on an aircraft was incredibly difficult.
-The once confident and fun loving Laurence was now a distant memory.
+I never thought I’d be well enough to go back flying.
+Stepping into an aircraft was incredibly difficult but an amazing feeling.
+The once confident and fun loving Laurence however was now a distant memory.

 Very slowly over the next few months I rebuilt my confidence and began to relax back into the job I had always loved.
 The past ten years had taken its toll but finally there was light at the end of the tunnel.

-Having called in sick once again after HoC (head of cabin crew) dismissed my appeal, I knew my time at Virgin Atlantic was coming to an end.
+Having called in sick once again after my appeal was dismissed, I knew my time in the company was coming to an end.

 With everything else I was dealing with I had kind of forgotten about the second grievance matter.
-That changed after I received an email on 11th January 2020 from my new line manager.
+That changed when I received an email on 11th January 2020 from my new line manager.

-During my appeal meeting HoC told me she had chosen him carefully because she wanted someone who could give me all the support I needed.
+During my appeal meeting the Head of Cabin Crew told me she had chosen him carefully because she wanted someone who could give me all the support I needed.
 Bear in mind she had just requested a second grievance investigation be started for something that any reasonable person would have dealt with in a more compassionate manner.

-The sole reason for me being off work was because of having to deal with a malicious grievance.
-Unknown to me at the time, it was being driven by HoC (head of cabin crew).
+The sole reason for me being off work was because of the stress of having to deal with a malicious grievance.
+Unknown to me at the time, it was being driven by the Head of Cabin Crew.

 I don’t think I’ll ever forget that conversation and what I went through in the days that followed.
 That was the last time I ever spoke with my manager.